Ultraviolet photon production rates of the first stars: Impact on the He II $\lambda$ 1640 \AA{} emission line from primordial star clusters and the 21-cm signal from cosmic dawn: Impact on the 21 cm signal from cosmic dawn

 In Fig. \ref{fig:Lyman_band}, we plot the lifetime-integrated Lyman-band photon production rates per ZAMS stellar baryon $\epsilon_\mathrm{b}^\mathrm{Ly}$ of our Pop III models in relation to the corresponding predictions presented by \citet{Gessey-Jones22} for non-rotating Pop III stars, and those of \citet{Liu25} for rotating Pop~III stars.
 Both of these are, like the Muspelheim ones, based on TLUSTY stellar atmosphere SEDs, but employ different assumptions concerning stellar evolution.
 The \citet{Gessey-Jones22} and \citet{Liu25} models both trace evolution up to the end of main sequence under the assumption of no mass loss, whereas our models also include later evolutionary stages and -- in the case of \citet{Yoon12} models with rotation -- substantial mass loss.
 Whereas the \citet{Gessey-Jones22} models are based on non-rotating stars, the \citet{Liu25} models are based on \citet{Sibony22} tracks for polytrope stars subject to chemically homogeneous evolution due to strong internal mixing.
 While \citet{Sibony22} choose to remain agnostic about the physical reason for what would cause this mixing, fast rotation represents a strong candidate, as evident by the rotating \citet{Yoon12} models, which in many cases also undergo chemically homogeneous evolution.
 For simplicity, we hereafter refer to the \citet{Liu25} models as rotating, in line with the discussion of these models by \citet{Liu25,Liu24}.

 Differences in $\epsilon_\mathrm{b}^\mathrm{Ly}$ between the models at any given mass are within about a factor of two, with the rotating stars below 30 M$_{\odot}$ consistently resulting in higher rates compared with their non-rotating counterparts due to their increased lifetimes.
 Interestingly for our discussion, we note a large difference compared to the \citet{Gessey-Jones22} models at a mass of 20 M$_{\odot}$, where the \citet{Yoon12} models for rotating stars (which have the potential to boost the HeII$\lambda$1640 emission line equivalent width; Fig.~\ref{fig:EW_new}) give rise to an $\epsilon_\mathrm{b}^\mathrm{Ly}$ that is higher by a factor of $\approx 1.7$.
-Since it is important to establish whether differences of this amplitude could have any significant impact on 21-cm signatures from the pre-reionization Universe, we use the semi-numerical code \textsc{21cmSPACE} \citep[e.g.][]{Fialkov14,Reis21,Gessey-Jones22,Gessey-Jones25}\footnote{\url{https://www.cosmicdawnlab.com/21cmSPACE}} to simulate the global 21-cm signal and the spherically averaged 21-cm power-spectrum $\Delta_{21}(k,z)$ at $z=6$--40, under the extreme assumption of a single-star initial mass function where all Pop III stars have the same mass (a rough approximation of the case where the initial mass function is strongly peaked at this mass).
+Since it is important to establish whether differences of this amplitude could have any significant impact on 21-cm signatures from the pre-reionization Universe, we use the semi-numerical code \textsc{21cmSPACE} \citep[e.g.][]{Fialkov14b,Reis21,Gessey-Jones22,Gessey-Jones25}\footnote{\url{https://www.cosmicdawnlab.com/21cmSPACE}} to simulate the global 21-cm signal and the spherically averaged 21-cm power-spectrum $\Delta_{21}(k,z)$ at $z=6-40$, under the extreme assumption of a single-star IMF where all Pop III stars have the same mass (a rough approximation of the case where the IMF is strongly peaked at this mass).

-The simulations are performed on cosmological box size of $(384\,\text{cMpc})^3$, and include effects such as baryon dark-matter streaming velocity, Lyman-$\alpha$ heating and scattering and Lyman--Werner feedback (important during the cosmic dawn) as well as photoheating feedback, X-ray heating and ionization from flexible spectra models (important during the epoch of reionization).
+The simulations are performed on a cosmological box size of $(384\,\text{cMpc})^3$, and include effects such as baryon dark-matter streaming velocity \citep{Fialkov12}, Lyman--Werner feedback \citep[important during the cosmic dawn;][]{Fialkov13,Munoz22}, Lyman-$\alpha$ heating and scattering \citep{Reis21}, photoheating feedback \citep{Sobacchi13,Cohen16}, X-ray heating \citep{Fialkov14b,Fialkov14c} and ionization from flexible spectra models (important during the epoch of reionization).
 In particular, for this work, we use the code version described in \citet{Liu25} where the effect of ionizing photons from Pop~III stars was introduced.
 To put the \citet{Yoon12} Pop III models into context, we also run \textsc{21cmSPACE} with the Pop~III models of \citet{Gessey-Jones22} and \citet{Liu25}.